renich/lyrics/en/the_taquero_blues.rst

     'cause, since January, I eat poquito.

     # B
-    Since that, my woman, love no mo' as she keeps hurtin' me; damn whore!
+    Since that, my woman, love me no mo' as she keeps hurtin' me; damn whore!

 This part has the bluessy feel of the song.
 It can't be a blues if I'm not suffering, right?